drvinceknight/sal/README.md

 # Snakes and ladders

-This repository contains a script to generate `main.csv` which contains a numpy array for Snakes and ladders.
+This repository contains a script to generate [`main.csv`](./main.csv) which contains the transition matrix for a Markov chain representation of the popular board game Snakes and Ladders.

 ## Assumptions

-The snakes and ladders are as described in the "Building Tools - Modularisation" chapter tutorial.

-Furthermore the official rules are used: a player must land exactly on 100, if they do not they stay where they are.
+The official rules are used: a player must land exactly on 100, if they do not they stay where they are.
 This is reflected in the final rows of the matrix.

 ## Usage